HOW WE SUPPORT THE LAKES REGION

 - The Ritual Committee endorses a Mitzvah Project requirement for B’nai Mitzvot.

-- The Building Committee ensures that our building is handicap accessible.
+- The Building Committee ensures that our building is maintained and kept handicap accessible.

-- The Social Action Committee continually apprises the temple community of ways to reach the disenfranchised and creates opportunities for members to participate as caring volunteers in these efforts.
+- The Social Action Committee continually apprises the synagogue community of ways to reach the disenfranchised and creates opportunities for members to participate as caring volunteers in these efforts.

-- The temple community collects non-perishable food items for a Yom Kippur food drive.
+- The synagogue community collects non-perishable food items for a Yom Kippur food drive.

-- The temple is represented on the Spiritual Care Committee at the Lakes Region General Hospital and at the Greater Laconia Ministerial Association.
+- The synagogue is represented on the Spiritual Care Committee at the Concord Hospital in Laconia and at the Greater Laconia Ministerial Association.